StewartGroup/impacts-tutorial/_build/html/_sources/lecture-outline.md

 ## Part II: Late Accretion delivers metals and volatiles

-After formation of the Moon, approximately 0.5wt% of Earth's mass was added.
+After formation of the Moon, approximately 0.5wt% of Earth's mass was added {cite}`Drake2002`.
 The main evidence for this 'late accretion' is the presence of highly siderophile elements (HSE) in the mantle at abundances far greater than expected from metal-silicate equilibration during core formation.
 The relative proportions of the HSEs (e.g., platiunum group